lukasrth/ISR-Project/Readme.md

 ## Generating Expert Data

-To train the Diffusion Policy, we first need a dataset of expert demonstrations.
-This pipeline uses a scripted expert (Finite State Machine) to generate "perfect" stacking trajectories.
+To train the Diffusion Policy, we generate a dataset of expert demonstrations.
+The pipeline uses a scripted expert to move the robot while recording State (joint angles, object positions) and optionally Vision (camera images).

-### 1. Configure the Environment

-Place the URDF files in the assets/ folder.
-The data collection script expects these filenames and sizes:

-- assets/cube_large.urdf — 5 cm edge (0.05 m)
-- assets/cube_medium.urdf — 4 cm edge (0.04 m)
-- assets/cube_small.urdf — 3 cm edge (0.03 m)

-### 2. Run Data Collection
+### 1. Run Data Collection

 Execute the generation script.
 This will launch a PyBullet GUI (optional) and save the trajectories.